The form of dataset lists depends on the file transfer client. To display dataset lists, on most clients the users can use the

 sftp> ls BINARY.FILE CONT2.TEST2 DEMO.ZIP FILE.Z FILE1.PS FILE1.VSAM FILE2.PS ISPF.ISPPROF PDS SAMPLIB TEST.FILE WINFILE.PS WINPDS

-To use a relative DSN, which will be completed with the username, start the
+//'".
+To use a relative DSN, which will be completed with the username, start the prefix with "

 Some older SSH Tectia and third-party command-line and GUI clients require that a dot sign is added after the dataset prefix you want to display.
 This applies also to older SSH Tectia Server for IBM z/OS file transfer clients.